12.5 billion dollars.

 The Illusion of Creativity Without Calibration

 What happens when we confuse instinct with insight?
-When we design messaging based on team preferences rather than user behavior?
+When we design messaging strategies based on team preferences rather than user behavior?
 When “A/B testing” becomes “ask Bob from sales which one he likes better”?

 The New Profile of a Marketing Leader